-Something About a Bear: a book about bears.
-To be published by Frances Lincoln in autumn 2014.
+Something About a Bear: a book about bears. be published by Frances Lincoln in autumn 2014.

 This is a return to the very first book I wrote and illustrated, a reworking.
 With pictures of the world’s bears, wildness and a surprise.

-There will also be a calendar to accompany the book and notecards.
+There is also be a calendar to accompany the book and notecards.

 It began with a coming together of a few ideas while out walking.
 The day was crisp clear bright and from the top of the hill it was possible to see the distant land of Ireland.
 It began with a boy who loved music and hares.
 It began with a desire to paint hares, a whole book of them.